gumaerc-testorg/21g.035-fall-2010/content/pages/syllabus.md

 Calendar
 --------

 A partial list of video and audio used in each unit is included below.
-Reading assignments for each session are available on the [Readings]({{< baseurl >}}/pages/readings) page.
+Reading assignments for each session are available on the {{% resource_link e2f06343-0eed-34ce-d474-306c301556bf "Readings" %}} page.

 {{< tableopen >}}
 {{< theadopen >}}